-- 1. A written statement requesting an appeal must be presented by the parent(s)/student to the principal within five (5) school days from the last notification/communication regarding the disciplinary consequence or incident.
+- 1. A written statement must be presented by the parent(s)/student to the principal within five (5) school days from the last notification/communication regarding the disciplinary consequence or incident.
 The statement must tell what happened, when it happened, who was involved, and how the parent/student would like the problem resolved.
 A copy of the statement must be filed and maintained as an educational record.
 The principal or the administrator with the most knowledge of the incident has 5 school days to respond in writing. - 2.
-If the problem still has not been resolved within five (5) school days from receipt of the school's written response, the parent(s)/student may request a second level of appeal in writing, an appointment with the Director/designee of the appropriate Regional Superintendent's Office.
-The letter asking for the appointment must include a copy of the first written statement and the school's response, if one was received. - In the case of Charter Schools: If the problem has not been resolved within five (5) school days from receipt of the school's written response, the charter school parent(s) student may request, in writing, a meeting with the Governing Board.
+If the problem still has not been resolved within five (5) school days from receipt of the school's written response, the parent(s)/student may request in writing, an appointment with the Director/designee of the Office of Service Quality.
+The letter asking for the appointment must include a copy of the first written statement and the school's response, if one was received.
+In the case of Charter Schools: If the problem has not been resolved within five (5) school days from receipt of the school's written response, the charter school parent(s) student may request, in writing, a meeting with the Governing Board.